Current Pennsylvania Legislation

 Overall, this Bill is inelegantly written, does little to help associations or to protect consumers, places unreasonable burdens on associations and managers, and overrides or conflicts with other sections of the three acts.

-CAI has not take a position on this Bill.
+CAI has not taken a position on this Bill.
 Introduced by Senator Katie Muth on January 18, 2023.
 This legislation seeks to ensure homeowners’ associations (HOA) allow for the installation of solar panels and solar energy systems on homes within their communities.